 This is a great way to learn what the insiders know, meet people in your new field and get the lingo down.
 Chances are they have educational events you can attend.
 Finding these organizations in your local area is as easy as doing a Google search.
 These organizations often need volunteers and have job-search groups, so get involved.
 Join a LinkedIn professional group and first monitor, then participate in the conversations happening there.
-If you need inspiration, education and introductions to recruiters as you re-enter the workforce, consider the Back to Business Women’s Conference in Research Triangle Park on October 6-7, 2016.

 6) Find an internship or offer to do project work at a target company